"Morning Joe" hosts tell Trump: "We're OK. The country's not."

 "He takes something small, he tries to weaponize it," Scarborough said.
 "This has been one of our great frustrations.
 He just ends up hurting himself."

-On Thursday, MSNBC spokeswoman Lorie Acio said in statement that it was a "sad day for America when the president spends his time bullying, lying and spewing petty personal attacks instead of doing his job."
+"This congressman said, 'I don't even know why I'm calling you, but I was scared for you guys and wanted you to know,'" Scarborough said.

+MSNBC issued a response Thursday as the comments sparked backlash from both sides of the aisles and reignited Trump's past remarks related to women that have been decried as sexist.

-The comments sparked backlash from both sides of the aisle, with House Speaker Paul Ryan telling reporters: "Obviously I don't see that as an appropriate comment," when asked about Trump's tweets.
+When asked about Trump's tweets, House Speaker Paul Ryan told reporters Thursday: "Obviously I don't see that as an appropriate comment."

-Several members of Trump's own Republican Party posted messages on Twitter denouncing the president's written comments.
+Several members of Trump's own Republican Party tweeted messages denouncing the president's posts.

 Trump was a frequent guest on "Morning Joe" during the start of his 2016 presidential run.
 But his contentious relationship with the media has only grown since taking office earlier this year.
-He attacked CNN, The New York Times and The Washington Post on Twitter earlier this week.
+He attacked CNN, The Post and The New York Times on Twitter earlier this week.

 White House spokeswoman Sarah Huckabee Sanders responded to the furor by saying that voters "knew what they were getting when they elected Donald Trump."
 She said Trump was defending himself against continuing personal attacks from the "liberal media."